RikkuX491/SE-LIVE-TEMPLATE-Phase-1/README.md

 9. Write an `if` statement that will check if the value of `num1` is strictly equal to `7` or `49`.
 If `num1` is strictly equal to `7` or `49`, use `console.log()` to print the following `string` to the console: "That's a lucky number!"
 10. Write an `else if` statement after the `if` statement that will check if the value of `num1` is between `7` and `49`.
 For this case, `num1` should be greater than `7` and less than `49`.
 If `num1` is between `7` and `49`, use `console.log()` to print the following `string` to the console: "That might be a lucky number!".
 The code inside the `else if` statement should run if the `if` statement's condition is not true.
 11. Write an `else` clause after the `else if` statement that will print "That's not a lucky number." to the console using `console.log()`.
 The code inside the `else` clause should run if the `if` statement's condition and the `else if` statement's condition are not true.
 12. Write a ternary expression that will evaluate to the `string` "Lucky Sevens!" if the value of `num1` and `num2` are both strictly equal to `7`.
 Otherwise, the ternary expression should evaluate to the `string` "Better luck next time".
+Store the result of the ternary expression into a variable called `luckyPhrase` that is declared using `const`.
+Then, use `console.log()` to print the value of the `luckyPhrase` variable to the console.

 ## Variables
 A variable is a container in which we can store values for later retrieval.